matn7/Google-Platform-Notes/flashcard/MicroservicesIndexCard.md

 * Isolating resources so failures in one component don't affect others.

 ## API Gateway.

 **97. What is an API Gateway?**
-Back: A single entry point that routes, filters, authenticates, and manages requests to microservices.
+* A single entry point that routes, filters, authenticates, and manages requests to microservices.

 **98. Why use an API gateway?**
 * Security, centralized routing, rate limiting, monitoring, and protocol translation.